 Then came the next miracle.
 I felt so healthy and proud of myself that I turned down an offer to get In-N-Out for lunch.
 While it might not seem like a big deal to you, this is only the second time in 26 years of existence that I’ve ever said “no” to In-N-Out (don’t ask about the first).
 I was feelin’ good.

 In an effort to put leftovers to use, I endeavored to put a soft-boiled egg over a bed of Brussels sprouts salad.
 Unfortunately, I overcooked my egg and ended up with a boiled egg and Brussels sprouts, the most fragrant breakfast in the history of humanity.
 (I was not popular in the kitchen that morning.)

-Also, at this point, I’ve yet to notice any real difference in my skin or energy level.
-I feel the same, except tardier, because making a perfect salad takes me a while.
+Also, at this point, I had yet to notice any real difference in my skin or energy level.
+I felt the same, except tardier, because making a perfect salad takes me a while.

 At this point, I officially burned out.
 On this particular morning, salad sounded about as appetizing as a plate of rocks drizzled with dirt (I never exaggerate).
 To up the excitement level, I decided to imitate my favorite breakfast situation (everything bagel with lox and cream cheese) and throw some lox and cheese on top of my greens and veggies.